• Skip to primary navigation

 A close-up photo of sausage and pearl barley casserole with fresh herbs on top.

 Are you looking for more slow cooker recipes?
-Try this hearty beef brisket stew or sausage and apple casserole.
+Try this easy leek and potato soup, hearty beef brisket stew, delicious pulled pork burgers, or sausage and apple casserole.
 Sausage lovers will also appreciate this easy spicy sausage pasta.

 FAQs